 Ecsite, the European Network for Science Centres & Museums counts 322 member institutions located in 30 different countries.
 It facilitates co-operation among science centres and museums – establishing standards, sharing expertise, disseminating best practice, and developing training programmes.
 Ecsite members’ convening power draws more than 40 million citizens each year to science-related debates, exhibitions, workshops, events or platforms.open website

 European Schoolnet is the network of 32 European Ministries of Education, based in Brussels.
-As a not-for-profit organisation, we aim to bring innovation in teaching and learning to our key stakeholders: Ministries of Education, schools, teachers, researchers, and industry partners.open website
+As a not-for-profit organisation, it aims to bring innovation in teaching and learning to their key stakeholders: Ministries of Education, schools, teachers, researchers, and industry partners.open website

 Waag operates at the intersection of science, technology and the arts, focusing on technology as an instrument of social change, and guided by the values of fairness, openness and inclusivity.
 Together with experts from education, the arts and new media, Waag Learn develops contemporary and exciting teaching methods for learning in the 21st century.open website

 ASUR projects and campaigns are designed to popularize scientific knowledge and highlight the attributes of a secular state.
 ASUR is the organiser of Bucharest Science Festival, the first science festival in Romania.
 Since its first edition in 2013, the festival has constantly grown becoming the biggest science outreach event in the country with events in several major cities in addition to Bucharest.open website

 The Lagos Ciência Viva Science Centre (CCVL) integrates the National Network of Ciência Viva Science Centres, in Portugal.
 Their activities and mission aim to promote an active citizenship based on scientific knowledge and to create a social progress based on curiosity, creativity, critical thinking, engaging all citizens.